apache/druid/docs/api-reference/dynamic-configuration-api.md

 The endpoint supports a set of optional query parameters to filter results.

 * `interval`
-  * Type: String (ISO-8601)
+  * Type: String
-  * Limit the results to the specified time interval.
-Delimited with `/`.
+  * Limit the results to the specified time interval in ISO 8601 format delimited with `/`.
 For example, `2023-07-13/2023-07-19`.
 You can specify the default value of `interval` by setting `druid.audit.manager.auditHistoryMillis` in Overlord `runtime.properties`.
 If not specified, `interval` defaults to one week.

 * `count`
   * Type: Integer